Dove Tree (Davidia involucrata)

 Family: Nyssaceae (sour gum)

-Characteristics: The 2-5 inch long leaves are cordate, prominently toothed, and deep green.
+Characteristics: The 2-inch to 5-inch-long leaves are cordate, prominently toothed, and deep green.
 In the fall, leaves turn dull pastel colors to bright oranges and reds.
-Two long, creamy-white, petal-like bracts surround the tree’s true flower.
-These bracts hang down, making the flower look like a dove’s tail.
+Two long, creamy-white, petal-like bracts surround the tree's true flower.
+These bracts hang down, making the flower look like a dove's tail.
 One bract is 6-7 inches long and the other is 3-4 inches long.
 These flowers are followed by green-brown, golf ball-sized fruits.
 Bark is orange-brown, scaly, and exfoliates.
 This tree is distinctly pyramidal when young and develops into a pyramidal-oval to rounded shape with age.
 It grows 20-40 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)

 Cultivation Notes: Requires medium maintenance.
 Does best in part-shade, though can also

 tolerate full sun.
 Prefers moist and well-drained soils.

 Tree pictured is young.
 For photographs of a more mature treeÂ see:Â